Comparison of Different Alpha-Blocker Combinations in Male Hypertensives with Refractory Lower Urinary Tract Symptoms

 TLDR The doxazosin plus tamsulosin combination improved symptoms effectively with fewer side effects.

-The study compared the efficacy and safety of different alpha-blocker combinations in 374 hypertensive males with lower urinary tract symptoms (LUTS) unresponsive to 4 mg doxazosin.
+The study compared the efficacy and safety of different alpha-blocker combinations in 374 hypertensive male patients with lower urinary tract symptoms (LUTS) unresponsive to 4 mg doxazosin.
 Patients were divided into three groups: increased doxazosin dose (D group), doxazosin plus tamsulosin (DT group), and doxazosin plus finasteride (DF group).
-After 1 year, the D and DT groups showed greater improvement in symptom scores and flow rates compared to the DF group.
-The D group experienced more vasodilatory adverse events, while the DF group had more sexual function adverse events.
-The DT combination offered similar efficacy to the D group but with fewer vasodilatory side effects, and it was more effective than the DF combination with similar vasodilatory side effects.
+After 12 months, the D and DT groups showed greater improvement in symptom scores and flow rates compared to the DF group.
+The D group experienced more significant blood pressure reductions and higher vasodilatory adverse events, while the DF group had more sexual function adverse events.
+The DT group had comparable efficacy to the D group but with fewer vasodilatory side effects, making it a potentially preferable option for managing LUTS in hypertensive patients.